caraya/vtt-demos/video_captioning.md

 > From <http://www.cpcweb.com/faq/>

 Other than the content for each type of track, HTML5 video structures the track element the same way.
-In the example below, the only difference are the attributes for each tag, in particular the kind attribute for each track. .
+In the example below, the only difference are the <code>kind</code> attributes for each track.

 <pre><code>&lt;!-- This is the captions track --&gt;
 &lt;track kind="captions" lang="en" srclang="en" label="English" src="sintel.vtt" /&gt;
 &lt;!-- This is the subtitles track for Spanish --&gt;
-&lt;track kind="subtitles" lang="es" srclang="es" label="Espa&ntilde;" src="sintel-es.vtt" /&gt;
+&lt;track kind="subtitles" lang="es" srclang="es" label="Espa&ntilde;ol" src="sintel-es.vtt" /&gt;
 </code></pre>

 ### Chapter Tracks